Discourse 3: Severing the Root of this Tree of Life

 The thought of God or the love of God can engulf all other loves only if it is as vast as everything, like the ocean itself.
 The ocean swallows up all the drops, but one drop cannot engulf another drop.
 If the mind persists in its notion that God is also one of the objects, a content in the universe, then it will not be possible to withdraw the mind from the thought of objects.

-Likewise, if our thought of God or our love for God or devotion to God can assume the nature of a higher degree and a greater vastness than the one which the mind is moving towards external objects, then it will be happy at the very thought of God.
+Likewise, if our thought of God or our love for God or devotion to God can assume the nature of a higher degree and a greater vastness than the thought which is moving towards external objects, then the mind will be happy at the very thought of God.
 But there is a subtle suspicion in the mind that it has lost something in the world when it is moving towards the idea of God.
 We may not be consciously, deliberately feeling that it is so, but we have deeper levels of the psyche.
-The heart has a reason which reason does not know.
+The heart has a reason which the reason does not know.
 Our feelings inside will speak a different language from the operations of the reason working in the waking condition.
 Our real friends are in the subconscious and unconscious levels.
-Our waking friends are not real friends, and they will whisper into our ears that we are making a mistake.
-These dacoits are our brothers, and we belong to that group while we appear to be friends with the waking world of things, which is far from the truth.
+Our waking friends are not real friends, and they will whisper into our ears that we are making a mistake, that these dacoits are our brothers and we belong to that group while we appear to be friends with the waking world of things, which is far from the truth.

 Our deeper levels in the inner layers of our psyche are connected to subtle objects of sense, and these are the impulses that disturb our meditations and even the very thought of God.
 How can anyone be seated throughout the day and think of God?
 We will feel restless and out of sorts because of the unnaturalness of this thought.
 It is a wonder that the thought of God should appear as unnatural and be rushed forward into the outer atmosphere to become natural.